FSBO vs. Realtor: 25 Key Statistics to Know in 2024

 SHARE

-Selling a home independently through for sale by owner (FSBO) is a route some homeowners consider to avoid realtor commission fees, aiming to maximize their profits.
+Selling a home independently for sale by owner (FSBO) is a route some homeowners consider to avoid real estate agent commission, aiming to maximize their profits.
 However, the statistics tell a compelling story that merits attention.

 Key FSBO vs. realtor statistics